kayliedehart/Evolution/7/README.txt

 In order for the code to run you must run ./compile in the 7 directory

 To run the test harness for the feed method, run ./xfeed from the xfeed directory

+To run the test harness for the attack method, run ./xattack from the xfeed directory

 To run the JSON echo program, run ./xstream from the Streaming directory